February 24, 2022

 Many of our benefits, and protections that exist for legally married couples that do not extend to their single counterparts.
 These inequalities exist in the workforce as well.
 Nearly 40% of single people make less than those in couples.

 Relationship discrimination exists when an employer prioritizes married employees’ benefits over those of single employees.
 For example, leaving early, taking vacation time, or time off when a loved one is sick or has passed away.
 Microaggressions are also common such as asking unmarried individuals when a partner might “pop the question” or asking a single employee about their dating life.
 It’s an aspect of diversity that is often overlooked.

 While incorporating all forms of diversity into your hiring approach, remember not to make assumptions about someone.
-This is where bias emerges.
-Bias takes more forms than judging someone based on their name or appearance.
+Most people don’t think they have prejudices, but unconscious bias is where these long-established attitudes and tendencies slip in.
 It’s important to be aware of the different types of bias that can impact hiring decisions, so you build in strategies to counter each of these types of bias.